sagar8080/data-fusion-engineering/README.md

 ## Key Takeaways

 - **Portability**: This project is designed to be portable and used on any Ubuntu platform; it can be your local machine or a compute engine, the setup is initialized in a way that it connects to the GCP resources seamlessly.
-- **BigQuery**: Enabled powerful and scalable analytics on large datasets.
-Also, seamlessly allowed us to perform direct load operations for some of the datasets, saving time.
-- **Cloud Storage**: Provided secure and durable storage for our data without incurring a lot of cost.
-- **DataProc**: Facilitated efficient data processing with SPARK and also provided a JUPYTERLAB interface to perform some quick testing off the shelf.
-- **Cloud Functions**: Managed serverless operations helped us to extract data from the APIs as quickly as possible.
-- **Cloud Schedulers**: Automated our cloud functions to run once every hour on weekdays between 9 to 5.

 - **Opting for Simplicity in Scheduling**: Initially, we considered using Cloud Composer to orchestrate raw and prod loading.
 However, we realized that for our project's scale and complexity, Shell Scripts and Crontabs provided a more straightforward and equally effective solution.
 This approach allowed for precise control and scheduling flexibility without the overhead of managing an additional orchestration tool.

 - **Intelligent Data Batching**: To manage system resources efficiently and avoid overloading, we implemented intelligent data batching in chunks of 2-3 GB.
 This strategy ensured smooth and uninterrupted data processing.